samanthaming/samanthaming.com/articles/tidbits/4-declaring-css-variables.md

 ☝️This is my favorite response ever.
 I'm definitely going to use this whenever I get asked to fix something in IE. I'm a huge advocate of accoutability.
 But this is the only time I'll say, "It's you, not me" 😂

+_[@lfdn](https://dev.to/cristijora/comment/lfdn):_ Some neat things you can do with css variables is easily control font sizes, spacings, colors on different viewports/pages.
+You could even do dark mode really easily by changing some css variables.

 ## Resources

 - [MDN Web Docs: CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)